Does sex work legislation have an impact on violence and the spread of HIV? We follow two women who operate in opposite worlds to find out.

 She recognised the police officer.
 At least once a week he would drive past her corner and make smug remarks.

-On this night, however, the cop, in his late twenties, was more brazen.
+But on this night, the cop — in his late twenties — was more brazen.

 “Why are you here?” he yelled from the driver’s seat.